pratiksinha-kol/KCNA/Topics/Kubernetes_Pod_Disruption_Budgets.md

 It is a Kubernetes features that provides high availabality of the application during voluntary disruption (maintainence, upgrade, or node autoscaling).

-Pod Disruption Budgets (PDB) is not equivalent to Replicas
+Pod Disruption Budgets (PDB) is not equivalent to Replicas. _Replicas ensures availability during normal operations whereas PDBs protect pods during distruptions._